ibdgc/idhub/docs/for-data-curators/troubleshooting-ingestion.md

 # Troubleshooting Data Ingestion

-When you submit data for ingestion into IDHub, either through an automated pipeline or a manual file upload, you may encounter errors.
+When you submit data for ingestion into IDhub, either through an automated pipeline or a manual file upload, you may encounter errors.
 This guide helps you understand and resolve common data-related issues.

 Most errors are caught during the **Validation Stage**.
 When an error is found, the record is rejected and an error report is generated.
 Your main task will be to use this report to find the issue in your source data, correct it, and resubmit.